 The subaction relation is visualized below.
 Both the green and yellow boxes are proper subactions of Alice’s exercise on the paint offer.
 Additionally, the creation of Iou Bank P (yellow box) is also a proper subaction of the exercise on the Iou Bank A.

 The transaction structure records the contents of the changes, but not who requested them.
 This information is added by the notion of a commit: a transaction paired with the parties that requested it, called the requesters of the commit.
-In the ledger model, a commit is allowed to have multiple requesters, although the current DA Platform API offers the request functionality only to individual parties.
-Given a commit (p, tx) with transaction tx = act₁, …, actₙ, every actᵢ is called a top-level action of the commit.
+A commit may have one or more requesters.
+Given a commit (p, tx) with transaction tx = act1, …, actn, every acti is called a top-level action of the commit.
 A ledger is a sequence of commits.
 A top-level action of any ledger commit is also a top-level action of the ledger.

 The following EBNF grammar summarizes the structure of commits and ledgers: